-Is there service delivery support on telehealth?
+UPDATED Is there service delivery support on telehealth?

-MDH recently provided new guidance regarding the use of telehealth through the State's administrative service organization (ASO) Optum Maryland.
-Further guidance on telehealth/telemedicine may be found on Medicaid.gov.
+MDH recently provided new guidance regarding the use of telehealth through the State's administrative service organization (ASO) Optum.
+Further guidance on telehealth/telemedicine may be found under the telehealth section of BHA's COVID-19 website and on Medicaid.gov.